RedX1000/BarrowsLogger/README.md

 ![CSV Example](/Readme%20Images/CSV%20History%20demo.png "CSV History Example; Open image to see details") <br><br>

 ### History (Rollback)
-* History will open a menu that displays every captured Barrows reward of the currently selected type that can be rolled back and deleted.
+* History will open a menu that displays every captured Barrows reward that can be rolled back and deleted.
 * By default, History will the display the last 25 items you've captured.
 This can be adjusted in the [Settings](#settings) under History Display Limit.
 * Rollbacks performed in History will remove the given reward items quantities, its value, and its counter.
 * When you click "Delete", verification buttons "Yes" and "No" will appear in it's place.
 Upon clicking yes, the given entry will be deleted from `localStorage` and the display will update to reflect this.
 If the deleted entry is the first in the list, the recently captured rewards display will clear itself.
 Clicking "No" will revert the button back to "Delete".<br>